tgnemecek/locamex/readme.md

 ### Urgent Priority:

-- SearchBar: create better options, making it NOT look for fields that have english strings (eg place, status...), and add to it an optional dropbox part, with places and status (for containers, ask for other lists);
 - RegisterContainers:
     - Add 'select all' toggle in modular header;
     - Put SearchBar out of scroll div;
-- Tables: put them inside scroll div (SearchBar outside);

 ### High Priority: